atrn/par/README.md

         )

-## Nested PAR
+## Nested PARs

-Each of the above examples shows nesting of PAR via the function literal calling par.FOR.
-This pattern, a func() that just calls par.FOR is common and luckily Go lets us make it simpler.
+Each of the above examples shows nesting of PAR via the function literal calling par.FOR aka PAR_FOR.
+This pattern, a func() that just calls par.FOR is common, luckily Go lets us simplify it.

-The par package defines what it refers to as _fn_ functions.
+The package defines what it refers to as _fn_ function (I never thought of a good name).
-These are,

-	func DOfn(f ...func()) func()
 	func FORfn(start, limit int, f func(int)) func()

-The _fn_ functions return a func() intended to be passed to par.DO and are used in created nested process structures.
-FORfn is the most useful.
+The returned function calls par.FOR using the supplied arguments and is passed to par.DO as one of its functions to call concurrently.
+As with par.DO and par.FOR, par.FORfn has a synonym intended to be used via `import .` - PAR_FORfn.

-Armed with FORfn we can now write,
+Armed with PAR_FORfn we can write,

 	PAR(
 	    	ControlFuelRods,